 She also points out that such a change would ease the burden on the family judicial system, particularly by making some divorce settlements much quicker.
 That is not to say that a faster divorce is always preferable – indeed Lady Hale herself advocates a one-year period of reflection before a no-fault divorce would be final.
 But a no-fault petition is highly and by far the most likely grounds for divorce to indicate a genuine and calculated decision that the marriage is irretrievable.
 A means by which people who have made that decision can move on with their lives with reasonable swiftness is direly needed.

 There is a societal cost at stake too.
-As Sir James Munby, President of the High Court Family Division, recognizes, the introduction of a no-fault option would reflect society’s progression from seeing divorce as shameful, and inherently a failure – an outdated view which the status quo, by requiring proof of fault, seems to implicitly endorse.
+As Sir James Munby, President of the High Court Family Division, recognises, the introduction of a no-fault option would reflect society’s progression from seeing divorce as shameful, and inherently a failure – an outdated view which the status quo, by requiring proof of fault, seems to implicitly endorse.
 It is arguably the greatest challenge for family law, but also its greatest responsibility, to emulate the changing reality of families in society.
 The introduction of a no-fault divorce option is unquestionable in this pursuit.

 Sam Harman is currently a Researcher for Stowe Family Law.
 He also attends Christ Church, Oxford where he is reading Philosophy, Politics and Economics and writes for The Oxford Student newspaper.